 3. Wet your whistle at the National Beer Museum (Nationaal Biermuseum)

-No doubt after all of that cheese, you’ll be thinking of something to wash it all down with.
-In which case take a short walk to the Nationaal Biermuseum!
+Undoubtedly, after all that cheese, you’ll be thinking of something to wash it all down with.
+In which case, take a short walk to the Nationaal Biermuseum!

 This terrific Beer Museum is located only a few blocks from the Waagpleine and the Dutch Market Cheese Factory, making it an excellent point of interest on your trip around the city center.
 It’s a great way to learn more about the culture of North Holland.